Mohinder Suresh: Fugitives

-Later, in "Cold Snap" Tracy escapes with the help of 'Rebel' and "rescues" Mohinder, Matt, and Daphne.
+Later, Tracy escapes with the help of 'Rebel' and "rescues" Mohinder, Matt, and Daphne.
 Mohinder and Matt take Daphne to the hospital for treatment.
 He is there to comfort Matt when Daphne passes away.

-In "Turn and Face the Strange", after Daphne's death, Mohinder tries to convince Matt not to take revenge on Danko, but ultimately fails.
+Mohinder tries to convince Matt not to take revenge on Danko, but ultimately fails.
 Mohinder then returns to his apartment to collect some of his possessions, but learns that everything has been confiscated by Danko and his men except some papers that belonged to his father.
 From these papers Mohinder learns about "Coyote Sands" and eventually goes there to learn what his father did there.

-In "1961" he is at "Coyote Sands" where he knocks down Noah during the sandstorm and takes him to a cabin fearing that HLS was on his tail; Noah then informs him about the fate of the relocation center.
+In "1961", he is at "Coyote Sands" where he knocks down Noah during the sandstorm and takes him to a cabin fearing that HLS was on his tail; Noah then informs him about the fate of the relocation center.
 After searching through the debris, he learns that his father worked on evolved humans, including some of the founding members of the Company, there from Angela Petrelli.
 When Angela goes missing, he helps in the search for her.
 Later, Peter and Mohinder find Angela and protect her from her sister, Alice; she mistakes Mohinder with his father and sends a bolt of lightning at him.
-After Alice flees, Peter hands him a film labeled as Project Icarus, involving both Chandra Suresh and Zimmerman, which he expects will help Mohinder find the truth about his father.
 When everyone is about to leave, Mohinder tells Peter that he can't come because he still hasn't forgiven himself and stays alone in "Coyote Sands".

-At the end of "I Am Sylar" he is seen analyzing the film frame by frame, to later being cornered by Danko's agents; Mohinder is tranquilized and abducted by them.

-In "An Invisible Thread", Mohinder is rescued from Building 26 along with the rest of the evolved humans by Hiro and Ando and at their insistence examines Hiro to determine why his powers are causing him headaches and nosebleeds.
+Mohinder is rescued after being abducted, from Building 26 along with the rest of the evolved humans by Hiro and Ando and at their insistence examines Hiro to determine why his powers are causing him headaches and nosebleeds.
 Mohinder determines that Hiro's body is rejecting his powers and he can't risk stopping time anymore.
-After Hiro does to save Noah and passes out, Mohinder takes care of him and plans to take him to the hospital.
-Later, Mohinder witnesses the burning of what is supposed to be Sylar's body.